zmuneeb/CoffeeShop/README.md

         - Added an About Us page for the company
         - Linked the About Us page and mainscreen pages to and from each other
 ## PART E
+        - Added five outsourced parts, and five products to the sample inventory
 ## PART F
+        - Added a Buy Now button to the products list.
+It will decrease the inventory by 1
+        - Added two new HTML pages, for a successful purchase or an unsuccessful purchase
 ## PART G

 ## PART H